snphillips/meeting-background-maker-server/README.md

 AWS_ACCESS_KEY_ID='your-aws-access-key-id'
 AWS_SECRET_KEY='your-aws-secret-key'
 ```
-INSERT INSTRUCTIONS ON HOW TO GENERATE IMAGES IN ADVANCE

-#### Generate Images and Save to AWS
+#### How to Generate Images and Save to AWS

 We generate and edit images then save them to an AWS bucket using the script `preImageProcessing`.
 There are more than 200 tags (modernism, angular, textile, color) which themselves have up to 20 images.
 That's a lot of images to process at once, so we've broken down the tags into seven tag arrays (`tagArray1.js`, `tagArray2.js`, `tagArray3.js`).
-I found that by breaking up the tags into smaller grounps, it's easier to debug if you encounter errors.
+I found that by breaking up the tags into smaller groups, it's easier to debug if you encounter errors.

+First, edit preImageProcessing to indicate which tagArray you want to process (tagArray1, tagArray2...).
+Update the const `tagArrayToProcess` and `tagArrayTest.forEach(generateImages)`.

 ```
 node preImageProcessing
 ```

-Start the server: 🏁
+#### How to Start the Server: 🏁

 ```
 npm run nodemon